 4. The United Nations is responsible for the deployment and repatriation (including regular rotations) of contingent personnel authorized in the MOU.
-The United Nations will normally make the necessary arrangements with the troop/ police contributor and appropriate carriers.
+The United Nations will normally make the necessary arrangements with the troop/police contributor and appropriate carriers.
 When a troop/police contributor offers to provide transportation, or when the United Nations is unable to provide the required transportation, the United Nations may request the troop/police contributor to provide the transportation to and from the mission area, under the terms of a letter of assist (LOA).
-In such cases, the United Nations will reimburse the troop/police contributor the associated cost up to the estimated amount that would have been incurred had the United Nations provide those services (normally the lowest bidder meeting the transportation requirement), or provide reimbursement at a rate agreed to between the United Nations and the troop/police contributor.
-More details are provided in the Guidelines to Troop-Contributing Countries.
+In such cases, the United Nations will reimburse the troop/police contributor the associated cost up to the estimated amount that would have been incurred had the United Nations provided those services (normally the lowest bidder meeting the transportation requirement), or provide reimbursement at a rate agreed to between the United